 The date is selected to honour the United Nations General Assembly’s implementation and notification, on 10th December 1948, of the Universal Declaration of Human Rights (UDHR), which was one of the first global declarations of human rights.
 On 4th December 1950, the formal celebration of Human Rights Day happened at the 317th Plenary Meeting of the General Assembly, when the General Assembly announced resolution 423(V).

 The day is celebrated by organising big political conferences and meetings and by cultural events concerning human rights issues.
 Additionally, on this day, the United Nations Prize in the Field of Human Rights and the Nobel Peace Prize is awarded.
 Various Governmental and Non-governmental organisations organize special events related to the human rights field.

 Human Rights Day is celebrated by formally organising political conferences, meetings, exhibitions, cultural events, and many other programs to leverage human rights awareness.
 A particular theme is decided to make this celebration more effective and successful.
 For example, human poverty is one of the biggest human rights challenges.
 By celebrating Human Rights Day, they try to achieve the goal of eradicating poverty from human life and help them in establishing and living a well-off life.
 Some other programs are also performed such as music, drama, dance, and others which focus on learning human rights by people.
 Some of the protest activities are also conducted in order to generate awareness among the people for human rights.

 Why do we celebrate Human Rights Day?

 International Human Rights Day is celebrated across the globe by the people to achieve rights for human beings.
 This day is celebrated with an aim to improve the physical and socio-cultural well-being and welfare of the susceptible group of people throughout the world.
-Few reasons for celebrating this day are as follows:
+A few reasons for celebrating this day are as follows:

 • To leverage the awareness about human rights among the people across the globe.